 Associate Director of Counseling

-Megan is looking forward to her third year at Carroll and is excited for yet another great year!
+Megan is looking forward to her fourth year at Carroll and is excited for yet another great year!
 She is a graduate of Carroll College, class of 2004.
 After completing her Bachelors in Psychology, she moved to California to pursue her Masters in Clinical Psychology.
 She is currently working on her Ph.D and all she has left is the dreaded doctoral dissertation.
 Megan is a Licensed Clinical Professional Counselor.

 Of Megan's various counseling experiences, her favorite was working with college students in San Diego, CA. She is excited to continue that work here at Carroll College.
 What she likes most about working with this age group is getting the watch their metamorphosis from adolescence into adulthood.
 She feels that Carroll was an enormous influence on her own development and she is looking forward to helping Carroll students with their own journeys.

 When Megan's not at work, she says that you can find her hiking, cross- country skiing, kayaking and taming her two miniature dachshunds (ooh... sounds ferocious!) with her son Lincoln and her husband, Judd.

 Director of Health Services